 Our share boxes are delivered to Austin, Rochester, St. Paul, and Minneapolis on Thursdays during our 18-week summer program — we have over 20 drop locations in the Twin Cities area (you can check out our drop-off locations here)!
 Although we are not certified organic, we follow all organic practices and beyond.
 Team Earth Dance would love to grow for you this season.
 Please do not hesitate to e-mail, call, or visit us at any time.

 Farm Farm CSA is a chemical-free produce farm that was founded in 2011.
 We provide shares to over 200 members from early June to the end of December.
 CSA is the backbone of our farm and our members receive the best produce that we grow.
-With over 1/5 of an acre of greenhouses and high tunnels, we are able to grow produce extra early and extra late in the season, resulting in each delivery having a great variety of high-quality produce.
+With over ¼ of an acre of greenhouses and high tunnels (12.5% of our production space), we are able to grow produce extra early and extra late in the season, resulting in each delivery having a great variety of high-quality produce.

 Every effort is taken to ensure that our soils are well balanced with high fertility so your food is as nutrient-dense as possible.
 With only 2 acres in production, we rely on intensive and human scaled production techniques.
 In order to maintain high quality, biologically active soils, we employ no-till practices, compost is used to meet much of the fertility needs of the farm, and we never ever use chemicals!

 Fireweed is a chemical-free flower farm and design studio.
-We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area.
+We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area and the Longfellow and Uptown neighborhoods of Minneapolis.
 We also design for weddings and events year-round, using farm-grown and locally foraged materials when in season.
 While the farm is closed to the public, we do host occasional on-farm workshops.

 Why join Fresh Earth Farms?

-• Support Other Small Family Farms: We re-sell organic fruit, meat, and cheese from similar small family farms.
+- Support Other Small Family Farms: We re-sell organic fruit, mushrooms, coffee, and eggs from similar small family farms.

 Gale Woods Farm is owned and managed by Three Rivers Park District.
 It is a 410-acre park with the mission of demonstrating small-scale, productive, contemporary, sustainable agriculture and offering farming-related educational opportunities to school groups and the general public.
 The park includes gardens and orchards, an educational barn, pasture-raised beef cattle, pigs, sheep and chickens, several miles of hiking trails, canoeing, and fishing.